haenaylee/haenaylee.github.io/_projects/FEA.md

     </div>
 </div>

 We meshed the model into ~3.6 million linear tetrahedral elements.
-We assumed boundary conditions and transformed implant load forces from the open-source <a href='https://orthoload.com/'>Orthoload database</a> and applied two loads on the model.
+We assumed boundary conditions and transformed implant load forces from the open-source <a href='https://orthoload.com/'>Orthoload</a> database and applied two loads on the model.
 For the first study, we examined the biomechanical effects of lateralizing the hip center by an additional 1 cm.
 For the second study, we examined the effects of different cortical shell thicknesses and ischial cancellous bone densities.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">